Bee Informed: Bee Toxic Pesticides, Bee Competition, Seed Mix Composition

 Each month our Bee Informed Blog highlights current news, science, and research related to solitary bee conservation, food insecurity, and sustainability.

-New research funded by the Southern Sustainable Agriculture Research and Education Program and conducted at the University of Georgia shows that Imidacloprid, a common pesticide applied directly to the soil, has both lethal and non-lethal effects on bee populations.
+New research funded by the Southern Sustainable Agriculture Research and Education Program and conducted at the University of Georgia shows that Imidacloprid, a common pesticide applied directly to the soil, has lethal and non-lethal effects on bee populations.
 This study represents the first attempt to explore soil-based exposure in wild solitary bees.
 The majority of wild bees either nest in the soil or use it as a material to build their nests.
-As solitary bees become more popular in managed pollinator systems, the potential for accidental exposure becomes larger.
+As solitary bees become more prevalent in managed pollinator systems, the potential for accidental exposure becomes larger.

 Read more about the study in an article written by Ian Bennett, published on the Southern Sustainable Agriculture Research and Education website.